 God becomes the perfect blueprint on which to attach anything unknown or misunderstood.
 It is a thing of power beyond our understanding.
 So, we can seek its divine intervention in times of need.
 We can blame it for natural disasters.
 It’s a catchall entity.
 Unfortunately, most people do not see God as a metaphor but as a factual entity.

 “In theology, the god is taken as a final term, a kind of supernatural fact.
 When the deity is not transparent, when he doesn’t open up like that to the transcendent, he doesn’t open up to the mystery that is the mystery of our own lives.”

 ― Joseph Campbell

-The error which causes this misunderstanding stems from the absence of an experience with transcendence.
+The error which causes this misunderstanding stems from misconstruing the metaphor for a fact.
+This is made because they lack the practical experience of transcendence.
 If you don’t understand something but want others to think you do, then you can make critical errors of common sense.
 When others follow they believe the error as truth.
 They don’t understand the metaphor is a reference for the transcendent.

 Mistaking the Metaphors for Facts

 Most importantly, we hope this discussion provides food for thought.
 We want you to think about how your beliefs in a higher power shape your thoughts and values.
 Do you see your higher power as a metaphor pointing the way to a more just and verdant behavior?
 Also, do you believe in God existing in the literal sense?
 Perhaps not in this world, but at existing on some plane of reality?
 Do you relate to the concept of a higher power in this way, or is it a philosophical matter?